hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/694_scc_ix.md

 centre of harmony.
 Our Lord is the visible embodiment of the harmony of all ideals.
 He will be established on earth if we keep alive that spirit of harmony here.
-We must see to it that people of all creeds and sects, from the Brâhmana down to the Chandâla, may come here and find their respective ideals manifested.
+We must see to it that people of all creeds and sects, from the Brāhmana down to the Chandāla, may come here and find their respective ideals manifested.
 The other day when I installed Shri Ramakrishna on the Math grounds, I felt as if his ideas shot forth from this place and flooded the whole universe, sentient and insentient.
 I,